naim-mr/function/README.md

 # FuncTion

-FuncTion is a research prototype static analyzer designed for proving conditional termination and conditional guarantee and recurrence properties of C programs.
+FuncTion is a research prototype static analyzer designed for proving conditional termination and conditional CTL properties of C programs, and the presence of vulnerabilities in C program.

 The tool automatically infers piecewise-defined ranking functions and sufficient preconditions for termination, guarantee and recurrence properties by means of abstract interpretation.

 FuncTion's main website is: http://www.di.ens.fr/~urban/FuncTion.html